maurodch/mbqd-website/content/authors/schmidt/_index.md

 # List each interest with a dash
 interests:
-- Many-body Quantum Dynamics
+- Many-body quantum dynamics
-- Entanglement
+- Quantum state tomography
-- Machine Learning
+- Machine learning
+​​​​​- Neural networks

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.